NP-membership for the boundary-boundary art-gallery problem: Introduction

 he shows how to compute an equivalent quantifier-free formula $\Psi(x_1, \dots, x_{n-1})$.
 The formula $\Psi$ represents a sort of algorithm for determining if an assignment of the variables $x_1, \dots, x_{n-1}$ can be extended to an assignment of $x_1, \dots, x_n$ that satisfies $\Phi$.
 The procedure can be repeated to eliminate any subset of the variables, though each elimination causes an exponential blow-up in the size of the formula.

-Even if computing it is infeasible, the existence of a quantifier elimination can somtimes be used to bound the complexity of solutions if they exist.
+Even if computing it is infeasible, the existence of a quantifier elimination can sometimes be used to bound the complexity of solutions if they exist.
 For example, if we eliminate all but one variable $x$ using Tarski's quantifier elimination procedure for ETR, then we obtain a formula only involving polynomials in $x$, showing that if a satisfying assignment exists, then one exists where $x$ is an algebraic number.
-More usefully, Schaefef and Stefankovič \cite{ETRBounding} use the existence of certain a certain quantifier-elimination to show that ETR is $\exists\rr$-complete even when the variables are restricted to the range $[-1, 1]$.
+More usefully, Schaefer and Stefankovič \cite{ETRBounding} use the existence of a certain quantifier elimination to show that ETR is $\exists\rr$-complete even when the variables are restricted to the range $[-1, 1]$.